About the Exhibit

-This exciting new 5,000-square-foot exhibit explores the experience of living, working, farming, and creating community in McLean County.
+This exciting new 5,000-square-foot exhibit in four galleries explores the experience of living, working, farming, and creating community in McLean County.
 A fifth gallery also focuses on McLean County’s key role in Abraham Lincoln’s decision to run for President of the United States.
 These exhibits are brought to life through hands-on and digital interactives, the objects local residents used in day-to-day life, beautiful imagery, and the true-life stories of the diverse people who lived here and made McLean County a thriving community.

 Making a Home

 Who are the people who have made McLean County their home?
 Where did they come from and how did they get here?
 What did they experience after they arrived?
 These questions and more are answered in this new exhibit.

 From the arrival of native people to the immigration of Asian Indians and Latinos in the late 20th century, the exhibit explores the experiences of individuals and families who came from all over the world to make McLean County their home.